schokkya/PUBG-Sensitivity-Converter/README.md

 * PUBG game installed and having an existing config with already present values for sensitivity
 * .NET Framework 4.0 or higher (nowadays everyone should have this on their computer)

+Instructions:
+1) Make sure the game is not running!!
+2) Make sure the location of the 'GameUserSettings.ini' config file is correct, if not then manually change it.
+3) Enter your CSGO sensitivity in the textbox, set the FOV slider to your in-game FOV setting and you should see the rest of the textboxes     changing.
+4) You can either go to the path of your config to copy and paste the calculated values yourself now.
+    Or you could just press the 'Automatically apply changes to my config' button and the program will set the values for you.
+5) Start the game and don't change the sliders in-game or you will have to do this process again.
+    Any changes to the controls you make will overwrite the changes made by this program or yourself if done manually.

+  It doesn't change the sliders in controls menu, but you will notice in-game that the sensitivity has changed!

 Link to release/download page:
 https://github.com/schokkya/PUBG-Sensitivity-Converter/releases